-- A. Jurisdiction is retained by this Court for the purpose of enabling any of the parties to this Final Judgment to apply to this Court at any time for such further orders or directions as may be necessary or appropriate for the construction or carrying out of this Final Judgment, for the modification of any of its provisions (including an order to divest any relevant Google business), for the enforcement of compliance with this Final Judgment, and for the punishment of any violation of this Final Judgment.
-In any motion to modify this Final Judgment, Plaintiffs need not show any change in circumstances, but need only demonstrate that modification is necessary to achieve the intended purposes of this Final Judgment to restore competition in the monopolized markets.
-In any action to enforce this Final Judgment, Google must show by a preponderance of the evidence that its actions are in compliance with this Final Judgment. - B. The Court may act sua sponte to issue orders or directions for the construction or carrying out of this Final Judgment, for the enforcement of compliance, and for the punishment of any violation. - C. This Final Judgment should be interpreted to give full effect to the procompetitive purposes of the U.S. antitrust laws and to restore the competition the Court found was harmed by Google's illegal conduct. - D. For a period of four (4) years following the expiration of this Final Judgment, if any Plaintiff has evidence that Google violated this Final Judgment before it expired, that

-Plaintiff may file an action against Google in this Court requesting that the Court order and (3) additional relief needed to ensure Google complies with the terms of this Final Judgment.
+- A. Jurisdiction is retained by this Court for the purpose of enabling any of the parties to this Final Judgment to apply to this Court at any time for such further orders or directions as may be necessary or appropriate for the construction or carrying out of this Final Judgment, for the modification of any of theits provisions hereof (including an order divestingto divest any relevant Google business), for the enforcement of compliance herewithwith this Final Judgment, and for the punishment of any violation hereofof this Final Judgment.
+In any motion to modify this Final Judgment, Plaintiffs need not show any change in circumstances, but need only demonstrate that modification is necessary to achieve the ultimate goals intended purposes of this Final Judgment to restore competition in the monopolized markets.
+In any action to enforce this Final Judgment, Google must show by a preponderance of the evidence that its actions are in compliance with this Final Judgment. - B. The Court may act sua sponte to issue orders or directions for the construction or carrying out of this Final Judgment, for the enforcement of compliance therewith, and for the punishment of any violation thereof. - C. This Final Judgment should be interpreted to give full effect to the procompetitive purposes of the U.S. antitrust laws and to restore the competition the Court found was harmed by Google's illegal conduct. - D. For a period of four (4) years following the expiration of this Final Judgment, if any Plaintiff has evidence that Google violated this Final Judgment before it expired, that Plaintiff may file an action against Google in this Court requesting that the Court order (1) Google to comply with the terms of this Final Judgment for an additional term of at least four